paulhamby/rundeck-client/README.md

 - add tab/auto completion
 - get the execution state of a job after executing it
 - add ability to run adhoc scripts
+- add get all options function (instead of just required options)
+- add ability to get the log from an execution (done)
+- add ability to run an adhoc command (done)